2124 - Employee Leave Management

 3. Reduce future unfunded leave liability by enforcing CTO and leave policies.

-4. Hold supervisors accountable for monitoring leave balances and leave reduction plans of their direct reports.
+4. Hold supervisors accountable for monitoring leave balances and enforcing adherence to leave reduction plans of their direct reports.

-5. Reduce the number of hours over the cap by 15-20 percent each year.
+5. Reduce the number of hours over the maximum by 15-20 percent each year.

 6. Eliminate all furlough and PLP hours still on the books.

-The following is a list of employee leave management activities that CalHR expects to perform:
+The following is a list of employee leave management activities that departments should perform:

 • Enforce employee leave program laws, rules and policies.